Bitspender/Tamcoin-v2/testing/coincontrol.md

 ### _Coin Control Dialog_

-* Send 1 PPC from test2 to test1 to 1) create change 2) create two outputs in test1.
+* Send 1 TAM from test2 to test1 to 1) create change 2) create two outputs in test1.
-  Results: test2 has 0.99PPC left and test1 has 9.01PPC, as shown by coin control window.
+  Results: test2 has 0.99TAM left and test1 has 9.01TAM, as shown by coin control window.
 (A strict verification can be done using a block explorer. txid 94686d535fae9fc015b7e3a270123f437066c60f3c63b658774ffb60e530ee3a )
   This confirms:

 >  * select outputs by checkbox -> only the checked outputs are used when sending a transaction
 >    if none are selected -> coin control inactive (just as normal)

-* Send 5 PPC from test1 to test2 using test3 as the custom change address.
+* Send 5 TAM from test1 to test2 using test3 as the custom change address.
-  Results: test1 has 1 PPC test2 has 5.99 PPC test3 has 10 PPC, as expected.
+  Results: test1 has 1 TAM test2 has 5.99 TAM test3 has 10 TAM, as expected.
 The custom change address function is verified. txid eed4baecbcaedcf442647103fc8a18812dce2b4c852ee447b473f157c41cb837

 * These are all confirmed: